 The association between receipt of care and lower LSA scores is expected, as the need for receiving care may be indicative of loss of independence.
 In men the association remained significant in the mutually adjustment model.
 It is possible that this was due to factors not accounted for in our study.
 For instance, sarcopenia (the age-related decline in muscle mass) has been previously associated with loss of independence and need to care placement (Dos Santos et al., 2017, Steffl et al., 2017), and a number of studies have reported that this condition is more prevalent in men than in women (Di Monaco et al., 2012, Iannuzzi-Sucich et al., 2002, Du et al., 2019).
 In women, instead, the association was removed when we considered the number of comorbidities but not when the model included individual conditions in the adjustment.

-In men we also found that falling within the previous 12 months was associated with lower LSA score.
+In men we also found that falling within the previous 12 months was associated with lower LSA score, although the association was of borderline significance.
 This is in line with a study conducted among community-dwelling Americans aged approximately 65 year: in this study’s population, falls (whether followed by injury or not) were independently associated with a decline in LSA score after six months (Lo et al., 2014).
 Falls can indeed result in functional decline, fear of falling, increased healthcare utilisation and increased mortality (Friedman et al., 2002, Kelsey et al., 2012), and therefore can easily have a negative impact on older adults’ mobility.
 However, we did not find the same association in women.
 It is possible that men and women might experience and cope with the aftermath of a fall in distinct ways: for instance, a study conducted among community-dwelling older adults from Japan aged 65 years and older found that fear of falling was associated with disability among men but not women (Katsumata et al., 2011).
 Nevertheless, there may still exist residual confounding factors that have not been fully accounted for.
 As a result, further investigation into this sexual dimorphism is warranted and necessary.

 Higher well-being scores were associated with higher LSA scores in men, but not in women in the fully adjusted models.
 A study by Rantakokko and colleagues conducted with Finnish community-dwelling adults aged 65 years and over found that a decline in LSM was associated with a decline in quality of life (Rantakokko et al., 2016), and it is plausible that such an association can be bidirectional.
 A positive evaluation of one’s own life may indeed facilitate participation in out-of-home activities.
 However, in the case of women, this association was no longer significant after adjusting for other relevant factors.
 This finding seems to suggest that while wellbeing plays a crucial role, it may not solely determine LSM for older women if other health-related circumstances are not adequately met.
 Further qualitative work might consider this sexual dimorphism further.